-Thermo Fisher Scientific Inc. makes no representations that this document is complete, accurate or error-free and assumes no responsibility and will not be liable for any errors, omissions, damage or loss that might result from any use of this document, even if the information in the document is followed properly.
+Thermo Fisher Scientific Inc. makes no representations that this document is complete, accurate, or error-free and assumes no responsibility and will not be liable for any errors, omissions, damage, or loss that might result from any use of this document, even if the information in the document is followed properly.

-Revision history: Revision 01 released May 2010
+Revision history: Revision 01 released November 2012; initial release of instrument